simonbaird/weekly-wrap/prompt.md

 Note that you don't have to include every Jira.
 It's fine if less interesting Jiras are not mentioned at all.

+The total word count should be around $WORD_COUNT, so you have to keep it brief and succinct.

 ## Creating the output

 For each Jira mentioned, the Jira key should be clickable.
 Use a standard